MartinStokroos/openMicroInverter/README.md

 * The ADC sampling frequency must be a multiple of 50Hz for stable RMS readings.
 * If possible, the ADC should be synchronized to the timer used for the PWM generation to force the sampling to happen inbetween the switching transients.
 * The PWM duty-cycle is limited by the hardware and can only be used up to about 90%.
 This is because of the charge pumps from the hi-side FET drivers of the HIP-4082 full-bridge driver.
 The dynamic range for control is limited in particular when using a 8-bit timer.
 * TIM0 should not be used to keep the Arduino time and delay functions working.
-These functions might be used later in the program main loop.
+The Arduino time functions can still be used in the program main loop.

 Different schemes are are now being investigated to fit it all inside the Arduino and are::